Chicken Katsu Curry

 Wine

-Off-dry to medium-sweet
+Off-dry to dry white

-Gewürztraminer (Australian)
+Australian Gewürztraminer

-Crisp dry white
+Crisp white

 Beer

-Little Creatures Pale Ale
+Pale Ale

 Non-alcoholic

-Iced Green Tea
+Iced Green or Jasmine Tea

 Ingredients